 If you go: Explore Ethiopia’s ancient civilizations on tours that hop between ancient forts, churches carved from stone, tombs, and markets where you can barter.
 Or get out of town and look for wildlife in the savannahs, red-rock mountains, deserts, and lush valleys.

-Where to stay: The Haimi Apartment Hotel in Addis Ababa is centrally located with cozy amenities.
+Where to stay: Hotel Lobelia in Addis Ababa is conveniently located with cozy amenities.

 Earlier this year, Vietnam opened a tourist attraction that was an instant Instagram sensation: the Golden Bridge of Sun World Ba Na Hills.
 Held above a vast hillside by two giant moss-covered hands, the bridge has drawn visitors from around the globe.

 It’s a sign of the times.
 The UN World Tourism Organization has tracked a steady, increasing stream of international tourists to Vietnam in recent years.
 To encourage the flow, the government continues to loosen restrictions on travel visas and plans to host Vietnam’s first Formula One Grand Prix race in 2020.

 If you go: See the seascape of Halong Bay’s limestone islands from the deck of a traditional junk.
 Order a Vietnamese egg coffee in Hanoi and listen to the hum of motorbike-clogged streets.
 For a less–traveled destination, explore Phu Yen, Mai Chau, Quy Nhon, or Con Dao.

 Where to stay: The Vinpearl Resort and Spa Ha Long has spectacular views of the Gulf of Tonkin and is located on its own private island in Halong Bay.

 Check Prices for Vinpearl Resort & Spa Ha Long in Halong Bay, Vietnam

 For more ideas, see Top Travel Destinations for 2019.

 - 8 New Places That Aren’t on Your Bucket List, But Should Be